 What Else Can You Use Apple Pie Filling On?

 -In an Apple Crisp.
-Use the Crisp Topping from my Peach Crisp recipe.
+Use the Crisp Topping (it is to die for!!!) from my Peach Crisp recipe.
 You can find it here.
 Just scroll to the bottom for the printable recipe card.

 -On Waffles or Pancakes